Day Trip to West Palm Beach – 10 Things to Do Near the Brightline Station

 5. Get Out on the Water!

-The West Palm Beach Visitor’s Center rents kayaks, jet skis, paddle boards and jet packs.
+The Visit Palm Beach Adventure Center rents kayaks, jet skis, paddle boards and jet packs.
 Soak up the sun and gawk at some fabulous mansions!
 If you prefer to stay dry, try their Catamaran Cruises.
-The Visitors Center is located in our waterfront park at 100 N. Clematis Street.
+Look for their blue hut on the waterfront near Clematis Street.

 The West Palm Beach waterfront is certainly the main attraction downtown, and there’s no better place to walk or to relax.
-Admire mega-yachts, enjoy a festival or a concert (most weekends) and have a picnic!
+Admire mega-yachts, enjoy a delicious scoop of ice cream at Sloan’s, eat lunch in a tiki hut at E.R.
+Bradley’s or have a drink on the rooftop of The Ben Hotel.

-If shopping is your thing, head to Rosemary Square where you’ll find the fabulous flagship Restoration Hardware (don’t miss the rooftop cafe), Anthropologie, Sephora and restaurants like Cheesecake Factory and High Dive for seafood.
+If shopping is your thing, head to The Square where you’ll find the fabulous flagship Restoration Hardware (don’t miss the rooftop cafe), Sur la Table, West Elm, Tommy Bahama and restaurants like Cheesecake Factory and True Food Kitchen.
 Free concerts are almost always happening on Friday and Saturday nights along with many special events.
 Check out the Rosemary Square event calendar to take advantage of all the fun.

 8. Norton Museum of Art

-The Norton Museum of Art recently completed a 100-million dollar, 3-year expansion, and is one of the largest art museums in the state of Florida.
-Impressive collection, a fabulous sculpture garden and free admission on Saturdays.
-Word of advice…don’t miss their fabulous restaurant.
-It’s not your ordinary museum cafe!
+The Norton Museum of Art is one of the largest art museums in the state of Florida.
+Impressive collection, a fabulous sculpture garden and and a great restaurant…it’s not your ordinary museum cafe!

 9. Sunday Brunch